Sophie in 't Veld

-Sophia Helena "Sophie" in 't Veld (born 13 September 1963) is a Dutch politician of the Democrats 66 party.
+Sophia Helena "Sophie" in 't Veld (born 13 September 1963) is a Dutch politician (Volt, previously D66).
 She was elected as a Member of the European Parliament in 2004, and reelected in 2009, 2014 and 2019.
-She was her party's top candidate for the three elections and has been its leader in the European Parliament since her first election.
+She was D66's top candidate for the three elections and was its leader in the European Parliament since her first election.

 Early life and education

 Sophia Helena in 't Veld was born on 13 September 1963 in Vollenhove, Netherlands.

 From 1982 to 1991, she studied history at Leiden University.
 After completing a master's degree in medieval studies, she worked as a freelance translator in French, English and Italian, then as a trainee in the economic affairs department in the Dutch city of Gouda.

 Political career

 Johanna Boogerd-Quaak, then a D66 MEP, hired In ’t Veld as an assistant in 1994.
 From 1996 to 2004, she was the secretary general of the ELDR group in the Committee of the Regions.